espressif/arduino-esp32/docs/source/tutorials/preferences.rst

 A Closer Look at ``getX``
 --------------------------

 Methods in the Preferences library return a status code that can be used to determine if the method completed successfully.
-This is described in the `Preferences API document`_.
+This is described in the `Preferences API Reference`_.

 Assume we have a key named "``favourites``" that contains a value of a ``String`` data type.